MounsiArezki/PartitionList/README.md

 # PartitionListLib
  - immuable list
- - the iterator and list iterator are implemented by this AbstractList class...
+ - the iterator and list iterator are implemented by  AbstractList class...

 ## instructions